-How to escape the 'Black Holes of Web' that suck your time away from UX & content.
+How to escape the 'Black Holes of Web' that suck time away from UX & content.

 The most precious resource on any web team is time.
 Just keeping the show on the road requires so much effort that spare time has to jealously guarded.